-Building an Extraordinary Life.
+Living an Extraordinary Life.

 How would life change if you committed to living only a life that you defined as extraordinary?
 In 2008, Stever began an experiment in doing just that: deciding to pursue a life that’s a perfect “10″, rather than a life of doing what he should do, or what makes sense.
-During that time, he created one of the world’s top business podcasts with almost 200,000 weekly listeners, write a book, helped with the strategy for the world’s #1 entrepreneurship school, co-wrote a one-man musical (with no prior experience), acted, sang, and danced in three musicals, co-founded two companies, and began learning to sight-sing.
+During that time, he created one of the world’s top business podcasts with almost 200,000 weekly listeners, wrote a book, helped with the strategy for the world’s #1 entrepreneurship school, co-wrote a one-man musical (with no prior experience), acted, sang, and danced in three musicals, co-founded two companies, and began learning to sight-sing.